Newsletter

 U.S. Vice President JD Vance was expected to depart for Pakistan on Tuesday morning after Iranian Supreme Leader Mojtaba Khamenei approved a second round of talks, Axios reported, citing three U.S. sources.

-U.S. Middle East Envoy Steve Witkoff and senior White House adviser Jared Kushner were also expected to join the talks in Islamabad, according to the report.
+U.S. Middle East special envoy Steve Witkoff and senior White House adviser Jared Kushner were also expected to join the talks in Islamabad, according to the report.

-The two-week ceasefire between Washington and Tehran agreed to on April 7 was supposed to expire on Tuesday evening, but U.S. President Donald Trump, in an interview with Bloomberg on Monday, appeared to extend the deadline.
+The two-week ceasefire between Washington and Tehran, agreed to on April 7, was supposed to expire on Tuesday evening.
+In an interview with Bloomberg on Monday, U.S. President Donald Trump appeared to extend the deadline.